bodrick/awesome/TOPICS.md

 *   [crxjs/chrome-extension-tools](https://github.com/crxjs/chrome-extension-tools) - Bundling Chrome Extensions can be pretty complex.
 It doesn't have to be.

-## vitejs

-*   [crxjs/chrome-extension-tools](https://github.com/crxjs/chrome-extension-tools) - Bundling Chrome Extensions can be pretty complex.
-It doesn't have to be.
-*   [mohammad-hosein-shahpouri/AspNetCore.SpaServices.ViteDevelopmentServer](https://github.com/mohammad-hosein-shahpouri/AspNetCore.SpaServices.ViteDevelopmentServer) - A library that allows you to use SPAs with Vite.js on ASP.NET Core

 ## rspack

 *   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, and more